 If a child is also disabled then the child is offered support and protection under the Equality Act 2010.
 Additional duties are set out within the Act for those settings in receipt of public funding.

 Order your own copy of the SEND Code of Practice 2014 for the Early Years publication, which guides providers through the key steps to identifying and supporting children with SEN or disabilities.

-New special educational needs and disabilities (SEND) inspection framework for local areas
+Special educational needs and disabilities (SEND) inspection framework for local areas

-The new Ofsted and Care Quality Commission inspections will hold local areas to account but also offer appropriate support to improve outcomes.
-Although the local area inspections do not focus directly on registered early years providers these settings may be visited during inspection to contribute towards evidence gathered by inspectors to identify how well local providers and agencies are working together and contributing towards positive outcomes for children and young children with SEND.
+Ofsted and Care Quality Commission inspections hold local areas to account but also offer appropriate support to improve outcomes.
+Although the local area inspections do not focus directly on registered early years providers, these settings may be visited during inspection to contribute towards evidence gathered by inspectors to identify how well local providers and agencies are working together and contributing towards positive outcomes for children and young children with SEND.
 To ensure that early years providers contribute favourably to this inspection process, settings should ensure that their practices meet their own institutional inspection and legislative requirements for identify and meeting children’s SEND.

 For more information on the framework, go to: https://www.gov.uk/government/publications/local-area-send-inspection-framework